Law Enforcement

 Controlled Substance Scheduling Rules

-The State of Ohio Board of Pharmacy has the authority to do any of the following via the Ohio Administrative Code:
+The Ohio Board of Pharmacy has the authority to do any of the following via the Ohio Administrative Code:

 1. Add a previously unscheduled compound, mixture, preparation, or substance to any schedule; and